philfuster/guessing-game-express/README.md

 ### Mobile First Development

-is the idea where the designer designs for the most difficult screens to work with (ie Mobile because of small screen size), and will use media queries to handle (add CSS) larger screens from there.
+The idea where the designer designs for the most difficult screens to work with (ie Mobile because of small screen size), and will use media queries to handle (add CSS) larger screens from there.

 Mobile First Development promotes focus on the content.
-The content is what websites were made for and by focusing on the content leads to more organic styles.
+The content is what websites were made for and it is important to provide a good experience for users despite screen size.

-Along with Mobile First Development I have also been trying to understand **_Color Theory_** and the effects color has on people and content.
+Along with Mobile First Development I have also been trying to understand Color Theory and the effects color has on the content and its readers.
-I am tired of creating boring applications with subpar UI.

 I am taking this opportunity to learn from examples I have seen online and by reading articles on Design.